viamrobotics/docs/docs/tutorials/how-to-configure-a-camera.md

 <img src="../img/how-to-configure-a-camera/01_camera_tutorial_builder.png" width="700"><br>

-Once you'll click on the "Create Component" button, you'll see a view on the component that looks like this:
+Once you click **Create Component**, you'll see a view on the component that looks like this:

 <img src="../img/how-to-configure-a-camera/02_camera_tutorial_config.png" width="700"><br>